If job loss has not happened to you yet, count yourself lucky.

-Add unresolved emotional baggage, and it’s a recipe for being stuck in the status quo of joblessness.
+Add unresolved emotional baggage, and we have a recipe for being stuck in the status quo of joblessness.

 Any of these sound familiar?

 Challenge yourself for the next 10 days to develop new and more productive patterns and routines that will yield better results.
-Assess and tweak your time investment weekly.
+Assess, re-assess, and tweak your time investment weekly.

 Don’t edit, don’t revise, and don’t worry about what you write or what you write about - just write three pages every day.
 I don’t even read what I write, I just write.
-It’s a highly worthwhile process to unearth thoughts and feelings you didn’t know were there.
+It’s a highly worthwhile process to unearth thoughts and feelings you did not know were there.